3-4 Day Travel Itinerary: Santorini and Mykonos Islands

 Everyone knows photographers are tricksters.
 They lighten, darken, and add pops of color.
 Greece’s Santorini Island is one of the few spots in world where the natural beauty of the blue-domed landscape is more incredible in person than any photograph you might have seen.
 The nearby island of Mykonos, also graced with sun-bleached buildings and brilliant blues, is equally gorgeous – but with a very different personality.

-The island of Santorini (official name ‘Thera’) is part of a chain of islands in the Sea of Crete.
+The Island of Santorini (official name ‘Thera’) is part of a chain of islands in the Sea of Crete.
 The archipelago is arranged around the center of a flooded volcano (caldera).
 Roughly three-quarters of this ring is the crescent-shaped Santorini Island.

 Santorini’s western coast is a semi-circle of soaring cliffs.
 Atop these bluffs, a line of white-washed villages perch between the deepest blue sea and sky imaginable.
 Santorini is a tantalizing fusion of bold color, breathtaking vistas, and dizzying heights.

+There are so many things to do in Santorini.
 If you are only in Santorini for one day, consider taking a comprehensive island tour such as Santorini: Top Sights Day Trip, Wine Tasting, & Oia Sunset Tour.

 If you can only be in Mykonos one day, consider taking a comprehensive island tour such as: Mykonos Guided Highlights Tour.